textpattern/textpattern.github.io/tags/shortcodes/custom-short-tags-and-shortcodes.md

 <txp:output_form yield form="figure" />
 ```

 In this case the `yield` is necessary to process the custom attributes.
+(See [Image with caption shortcode](image-with-caption-shortcode) for example of attributes used in a `figure` shortcode.)

 Alternatively, the attributes can be defined explicitly in the tag: